Genius-Excel/practic_JS_Cousera/README.md

 * Declaring an array
 * Getting the length of an array.
 * Getting elements present in an array by their index.
+* Printing elementes present in an array with a `For Loop`.
+* Printing elements present in an array with a `while loop`.